schafric/MFF-NSWI041/1/seminar-work.md

 ##### 7. Planner can assign schedule sheet to a schedule triple

-Planner can assign schedule sheet to a schedule triple and system will automatically check for conflicts with other compulsory subjects according to the studying plan within a given time slot.
+Planner can assign schedule sheet to a schedule triple.
+There must be no conflicts among subjects taught at the same term which are compulsory according to the studying plan.
+System will not accept schedule triple, if it is in conflict with already registered schedule triple.

 ```plantuml
 @startuml